quantaleap/quantaleap-docs/docs/getting-started/intro.md

 Once the integration has been succesfully configured, you can get started.
 Visit **Workflows** > **Create workflow** to create your first workflow.
 Let's create a demo workflow to check whether any of your resources are lacking administrative tags.

-1. Select the **Fixed Thresholds & Rules** > **Microsoft Azure** > **When a resource has misconfigured tags** trigger:
+1. Select the **Alert** > **Microsoft Azure** > **Misconfigured tags** trigger:

 ![Workflow](02-workflow.png)

 2. Complete the form with the applicable filters to finetune which resources should be audited.
 3. Save the workflow

-By clicking on the exclamation mark symbol on the top right corner of the workflow trigger box, you can view the Node Evaluation Logs.
-Here, you see how Quantaleap evaluated your trigger, including any errors or miss-configurations that need to be fixed.
+By clicking the exclamation mark icon in the top right corner of the trigger node, you can view evaluation logs.
+This information can be used to debug specific tasks within the workflow.

 You can monitor the workflow by visiting **Workflows** > `your workflow`.
-The summary provides an overview of executions and results.
+This summary provides an overview of job executions and results.

 ![Workflow Execution](03-workflow-execution.png)